abkunal/100-days-of-code/log.md

 **Thoughts:** Solved some programming problems on codechef.com.
 Also learned about Open Source.

 **Link to Work:** [Codechef profile](https://www.codechef.com/users/abkunal)

+### Day 4 - Learned about narrative structure and different biases in Data Visualization.

+**Thoughts:** Came to know about Author driven and Reader driven aspects of narrative structure and how mistakes in data collection may lead to false information being conveyed.

+### Day 5 - Started learning how to build maps using d3.js

+**Thoughts:** The last lesson of Udacity course Data Visualization and D3.js

 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)